polterguy/phosphorusfive/plugins/p5.strings/README.md

 trim-right:x:/@_data?value
 ```

-All of these events can optionally take a *[chars]* argument, which if given, will be the characters removed.
+All of these events can optionally take a **[chars]** argument, which if given, will be the characters removed.
 The default value of this argument
-is " \r\n\t", which will simply trim all whitespace characters.
+is _" \r\n\t"_, which will simply trim all whitespace characters.
 However, if overridden, it will not remove its default characters, but rather
 the characters you explicitly specify.
 An example is given below.

 ```